DACSS/DACSS601Winter2022/MAKE_RMD.md

 - Edit the `title`, `description` and `author` fields.

+- Feel free to add your R code now.

+- Publish the notebook on RPubs.

+- Submit the link to the google form provided by the course instructor.

 - You are all set!
-Feel free to add your code now.